Pehlevan-Group/representation-drift/README.md

 Code for the paper "Coordinated drift of receptive fields during noisy representation learning" to be published in Nature Neuroscience, 2022

+## Dependence
+Some of the scripts depend on ITE (information theoretical estimators) which can be downloaded from https://bitbucket.org/szzoli/ite/src/master/

 ## Simulations

 To run the simulation using the scripts in the folder `simulation`.
 The resulted data should be stored in the folder `data`